vlitzke/jekyll-theme-prologue/reading-list.md

 - Reilly, Matthew: *The Secret Runners of New York*
 - Ritchie, Stuart: *Science Fictions*
 - Rodriguez, Deborah: *The Little Coffee Shop of Kabul*
+- Ronson, Jon: *The Men Who Stare At Goats*
 - Ronson, Jon: *The Psychopath Test*
 - Roth, Philip: *Everyman*
 - Rushdie, Salman: *Midnight's Children*